Peafowl: Female choice

-The peacock's train and iridescent plumage are perhaps the best-known example of traits believed to have arisen through sexual selection, though with some controversy.
-Male peafowl erect their trains to form a shimmering fan in their display to females.
+The peacock's train and iridescent plumage are perhaps the best-known examples of traits believed to have arisen through sexual selection, though with some controversy.
+Male peafowl erect their trains to form a shimmering fan in their display for females.
 Marion Petrie tested whether or not these displays signalled a male's genetic quality by studying a feral population of peafowl in Whipsnade Wildlife Park in southern England.
 The number of eyespots in the train predicted a male's mating success.
-She was able to manipulate this success by cutting the eyespots off some of the males' tails: females lost interest in pruned males and became attracted to untrimmed ones.
-Males with fewer eyespots, thus with lower mating success, suffered from greater predation.
+She was able to manipulate this success by cutting the eyespots off some of the males' tails: females lost interest in pruned males and retained interest in untrimmed ones.
+Males with fewer eyespots, thus having lower mating success, suffered from greater predation.
 She allowed females to mate with males with differing numbers of eyespots, and reared the offspring in a communal incubator to control for differences in maternal care.
 Chicks fathered by more ornamented males weighed more than those fathered by less ornamented males, an attribute generally associated with better survival rate in birds.
 These chicks were released into the park and recaptured one year later.
 Those with heavily ornamented feathers were better able to avoid predators and survive in natural conditions.
-Thus, Petrie's work has shown correlations between tail ornamentation, mating success, and increased survival ability in both the ornamented males and their offspring.
+Thus, Petrie's work shows correlations between tail ornamentation, mating success, and increased survival ability in both the ornamented males and their offspring.

 Furthermore, peafowl and their sexual characteristics have been used in the discussion of the causes for sexual traits.
 Amotz Zahavi used the excessive tail plumes of male peafowls as evidence for his "handicap principle".
 Since these trains are likely to be deleterious to an individual's survival (as their brilliance makes them more visible to predators and their length hinders escape from danger), Zahavi argued that only the fittest males could survive the handicap of a large train.
 Thus, a brilliant train serves as an honest indicator for females that these highly ornamented males are good at surviving for other reasons, so are preferable mates.
-This theory may be contrasted with Ronald Fisher's theory (and Darwin's hypothesis) that male sexual traits are the result of initially arbitrary aesthetic selection by females.
+This theory may be contrasted with Ronald Fisher's hypothesis that male sexual traits are the result of initially arbitrary aesthetic selection by females.